Fresh Salsa and Guacamole

 Notes

-No food processor - Without a food processor small dice the tomatoes.
+very small.
 For the garlic and jalapenos use a garlic press or mince them.
 Do everything else the same.

 |